 [KLM is again flying daily to Tanzania this summer, to Dar es Salaam and/or Kilimanjaro Airport and directly to Zanzibar Airport.]

 With the current code orange for Tanzania, the Dutch government wants to indicate that there are risks of contracting the corona virus in Tanzania.
 But that certainly does not mean that this risk is greater than in the Netherlands.
 Our personal experience and that of our customers is that it is very nice to travel in Tanzania now.
 The safety rules are strictly observed by the partners we work with.
 And once there, you have all the quiet and space to travel with your party, safely and securely!
 Big crowds are easy to avoid.

 What happens if I want to cancel or change / rebook my trip?

 If you do not find it pleasant and safe enough to travel now, and you do not like the new normal at all, then we understand that.
-However, the cancellation- or change / rebooking costs are for your own account.
+However, cancellation- or change / rebooking costs may apply.
 In this case – no later than 5 weeks before departure – contact us to discuss the options.
 It is also expected that the Ministry of Foreign Affairs will soon again assess travel advice individually, including those outside Europe.
 So it could just be that Tanzania will also get a code yellow again.